yagyesh-bobde/infloso-assignment/backend/README.md

 - User registration and authentication
 - Email verification
-- Password reset functionality
+- Secure password reset functionality
 - JWT-based session management
-- Post creation and retrieval
+- Post creation and retrieval (to be implemented)
-- Commenting on posts
+- Commenting on posts (to be implemented)

 ## Technologies Used